corrode/corrode.github.io/content/blog/named-arguments-at-home/index.md

 In a sense, the concrete issue points to a broader design problem, and resolving it opens up completely new ways to solve similar problems.
 That's great systems design.

-## Rust's Answer To Almost Everything Is: Better Types
+## Rust's Answer to Almost Everything Is: Better Types

 I think there's a broader design principle behind all of this.